 If you are working for and representing ESP then we have a very clear ESP Code of Conduct that must be adhered to by all members of staff.
 This encompasses many of the Critical Success Factors (CSF’s) and Key Performance Indicators (KPI’s), that as an ACS company we are assessed on.
 Failure to comply with this code of conduct may lead to disciplinary action.

 Recorded venue visits are undertaken regularly by ESP Management to assess our staff’s performance and customer satisfaction, to maintain our high standards of service.
 This includes accessing CSF’s and KPI’s.
-For more information on these please, refer to the ACS section on the ESP website.
-It is in the staff area.
+For more information on these, please refer to the ACS section on the ESP website.

 KEY PERFORMANCE INDICATORS

-Staff abiding by the ESP Code of Conduct.
+Are staff abiding by the ESP Code of Conduct?

-The ESP website has a large part dedicated to its most important asset.
-Its staff.
-You need to be familiar with the website and its content to ensure they are as up to date with all areas of their job as possible.
-It includes information on a range of subjects from conflict management, to counter terrorism, with hotlinks taking you directly to the current terrorist threat level at any time and Citizens aid and key apps you can use to improve your level of service.
-The apps will benefit everyone, and they include CitizenAid, SmartTask, and St Johns First Aid, which are there to download and utilise at the push of a button.
-There are also inter staff training modules, which are continually updated to ensure that best, and consistent practice is being carried out by all employees.
-The website is obviously copyright protected, and certain parts are restricted to staff only.
+The ESP website has a significant part dedicated to its most important asset, its staff.
+All staff will need to be familiar with the website and its content to ensure they are as up to date with all areas of their job as possible.
+It includes information on a range of subjects from conflict management and counter terrorism to key links taking you directly to the current terrorist threat level at any time and Citizens aid and key apps you can use to improve your level of service.
+The apps will benefit everyone, and they include CitizenAid, SmartTask, and St Johns First Aid, all of which are there to download and utilise at the push of a button.
+There are also inter staff training modules, which are continually updated to ensure the best practice is being carried out by all employees.
+Be aware, the website is copyright protected, and certain parts are restricted to staff only.
 The password is changed periodically, so please ask for the password to view this area.

 1: JOB ROLE